World Citizenship Defined

 - Guru Nitya Chaitanya Yati, founder/head, East-West University

 The term 'world citizen' can be better understood with a negative definition than with a positive one.
 If a citizen of a state with political frontiers is expected to pay allegiance to the government of the state to which he or she belongs and is expected to take arms against aliens who might invade the territory of the state, a world citizen recognizes the entire world as one's state and in principle does not recognize any member of one's own species as an alien to the world community to which oneself belongs.
-Such a person recognizes the earth as one's sustaining mother, the innate inviolable laws of nature as one's protecting father, all sentient beings as one's homes.
+Such a person recognizes the earth as one's sustaining parent, the innate inviolable laws of nature as one's protector, all sentient beings as one's brothers, sisters and kin, and the world without frontiers as one's home.
 The world citizen's allegiance is to the foundation of truth, the universality of knowledge and the fundamental ground of all values.